anmiles/school-schedule-sync/README.md

 ## Usage

 - Make your own schedule in `./config/schedule.json` file
-- `npm start <profile>` to create calendar entries in selected profile
+- `npm start <profile>` to create/recreate calendar entries for selected profile
+- `npm start <profile> <calendar_name>` to create/recreate calendar entries for selected profile for the specified calendar